MegaphoneJon/org.nwu.module.customrenewalstartdate/README.md

 This was originally created to support the behavior above if the membership status is "Grace", but it was hardcoded for a client.
 It wouldn't be much work for this to work on anyone's Grace status, but that's disabled for now.

+I wrote this a long time ago, and I don't recommend it as a good example extension to learn from.
+I'm posting it in response to a request from a Stack Exchange user to use as-is!

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## Requirements